evan-erdos/trail-of-cthulhu/story/act-0/seq-0/scene-2.md

 ~~~
 EXT.
 RUINED VILLAGE, DAY

-The PCs find a VILLAGER, drowsily cranking the pulley on the village's well.
+The STUDENTS find a VILLAGER, drowsily cranking the pulley on the village's well.
 They notice that the rope is not attached to a bucket,
 he's just coiling and uncoiling the rope.